- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 12 Minutes

-Do not take Xanax, Valium, alprazolam, diazepam, or another sedative before a hair transplant unless the clinic and the doctor who prescribed it have approved the exact medicine, dose, and timing.
+Do not take Xanax, Valium, alprazolam, diazepam, or another sedative before a hair transplant unless both the clinic and the prescribing doctor have approved the exact medicine, dose, timing, and travel plan.
 If you already take a benzodiazepine regularly, do not suddenly stop it on your own for surgery.
-The safer approach is to tell the clinic early, bring a complete medication list, avoid alcohol or extra sleep medicine, and arrange safe transport if any sedative is used.
-A hair transplant is usually done under local anesthesia while you are awake, so anxiety can often be managed without self-medicating on the morning of surgery.

 Why do patients think about Xanax or Valium before surgery?